Ensuring Product Quality in a Distributed Manufacturing Model

 To solve this problem, we elaborated a manufacturing process which enables us to maintain a tight control over our production.
-We adjusted the 5-M factors’ method to ensure consistent quality on our distributed production.
+We adjusted the 5-M factors’ method to ensure the consistent quality of our distributed production.

 Our own version of the Ishikawa diagram tailored our specific requirements

-Our providers all use the exact same machines and follow a rigorous process for calibrating the machines to ensure identical production results at every location.
+All our providers use the exact same machines and follow a rigorous process for calibrating the machines to ensure identical production results at every location.
 The calibration process is built to avoid any human interpretation or error, and to facilitate the work of our providers.
 The key characteristics of the machines are monitored regularly so that before any unacceptable deviation occurs the calibration process is reiterated.

 We use qualified models of selected brands of 3D printers, recognised for their product reliability and consistency over time.

-When digitizing a part to make it available in a virtual inventory, we proceed to industrialization and production tests using specific plastics materials such as high quality ABS, HIPS, PA, POM or PP. These materials have been previously qualified so that we know exactly their technical specifications and have developed accordingly specific production processes to optimize their use.
+When digitizing a part to make it available in our virtual inventory, DigiPART, we proceed to the engineering and production tests using specific plastics and metallic materials.
+These materials have been previously qualified so that we know exactly their technical specifications and have developed accordingly specific production processes to optimize their use.
 In our distributed production network, we supply our providers with this very materials, in order to ensure that the parts produced will be exactly the same as the ones we engineered and tested with regards to solidity, dimensions and aesthetic aspects.